Scarwolf/p0weruser/README.md

 click on the following url:
 [https://scarwolf.github.io/p0weruser/p0weruser.user.js](https://scarwolf.github.io/p0weruser/p0weruser.user.js)

-Dev Version (Unstable, but latest features): [https://scarwolf.github.io/p0weruser/p0weruser.dev.user.js](https://scarwolf.github.io/p0weruser/p0weruser.dev.user.js)
+Dev Version (Unstable, but latest features - updates need to be performed manually as of now): [https://scarwolf.github.io/p0weruser/p0weruser.dev.user.js](https://scarwolf.github.io/p0weruser/p0weruser.dev.user.js)

 ## Missing Feature or found a bug?
 Just open an issue and describe your request as accurately as possible.
 If you like to script it on your own, feel free to fork this repository and open a Pull Request.